Physics (PHYS)

 Ohio Transfer 36: Yes

-Gen Ed: - Natural Science w/LAB
+Gen Ed: Natural Science with Lab

-PHYS:150 Manufacturing Physics (4 Credits)
+PHYS 150 Manufacturing Physics (4 Units)

 Prerequisite: Admission to the Manufacturing Engineering Technology program.
 Corequisite: MATH 154.
 Applications of physics to manufacturing including two dimensional motion, vectors, forces, statics, torque and simple electronic circuits.
 Laboratory.
 (Formerly 3650:150)

-PHYS:160 Technical Physics: Mechanics (4 Credits)
+PHYS 160 Technical Physics: Mechanics (4 Units)

 Corequisite: MATH 154.
 Applications of mechanics which include one and two dimensional motion, vectors, forces, equilibrium, work, power, conservation of energy, rotational motion & torque.
 Laboratory (Formerly 3650:160)